Jennifer Freyd

-Jennifer Joy Freyd (/fraɪd/; born October 16, 1957, in Providence, Rhode Island) is an American researcher, author, educator, and speaker.
+Jennifer Joy Freyd (/fraɪd/; born October 16, 1957, in Providence, Rhode Island) is an American psychologist, researcher, author, educator, and speaker.
 Freyd is an extensively published scholar who is best known for her theories of betrayal trauma, DARVO, institutional betrayal, and institutional courage.

-Freyd is the Founder and President of the Center for Institutional Courage, Professor Emerit of Psychology at the University of Oregon, Adjunct Professor of Psychiatry and Behavioral Sciences in the School of Medicine, Faculty Fellow at the Clayman Institute for Gender Research, Affiliated Faculty, Women's Leadership Lab, Stanford University and principal investigator of the Freyd Dynamics Lab.
+Freyd is the Founder and President of the Center for Institutional Courage, Professor Emerit of Psychology at the University of Oregon, and Affiliate Professor of Psychology and Affiliate Professor of Gender, Women & Sexuality Studies, University of Washington.

-Freyd is a Member of the Advisory Committee, 2019–2023, for the Action Collaborative on Preventing Sexual Harassment in Higher Education, National Academies of Science, Engineering, and Medicine.
+Freyd was a Member of the Advisory Committee, 2019–2023, for the Action Collaborative on Preventing Sexual Harassment in Higher Education, National Academies of Science, Engineering, and Medicine.
 She is a Fellow of the American Psychological Association, the American Psychological Society, and the American Association for the Advancement of Science.
-Since 2005, Freyd has been the editor of the Journal of Trauma & Dissociation.
+From 2005 to 2023, Freyd was the editor of the Journal of Trauma & Dissociation.

-She is also the leader of the Program on Interdisciplinary Perspectives on Sexual Violence at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+Early in her career, Freyd was a John Simon Guggenheim Fellow and she received a National Science Foundation Presidential Young Investigator Award.
+In April 2016, Freyd was awarded the Lifetime Achievement Award from the International Society for the Study of Trauma & Dissociation.
+In 1989-90 and again in 2018-2019 academic years Freyd was a Fellow at Stanford University's Center for Advanced Study in the Behavioral Sciences.
+Freyd was selected for the 2021 Christine Blasey Ford Woman of Courage Award by the Association for Women in Psychology.
+In 2024 Freyd received the Gold Medal Award for Impact in Psychology from the American Psychological Foundation.
+Freyd received an honorary doctorate from Claremont Graduate University in May 2024.

-Education and employer
+Education

 Freyd attended Friends Select School in Philadelphia and after three years of high school was admitted to the University of Pennsylvania where she received a Bachelor of Arts degree in Anthropology.
 In 1983 she earned her Ph.D. in Psychology at Stanford University.

+Career

-Freyd was an assistant professor at Cornell University from 1983 to 1987, until she was hired with tenure as an Associate Professor of Psychology at the University of Oregon in 1987.
+Freyd was an assistant professor at Cornell University from 1983 to 1987, until she was hired with tenure as an associate professor of psychology at the University of Oregon in 1987.
 In 1992, Freyd was promoted to full professor at the University of Oregon.

 In 2017, Freyd filed suit against the University of Oregon for violating the Equal Pay Act, the Equal Protection Clause, and Title IX during her decades of employment.
-Freyd's complaint raises important issues regarding the enforcement of federal equality laws in academia, and the pay gap for women in particular.
-Dozens of women's and civil rights groups have collaborated on amicus briefs, including Equal Rights Advocates, the ACLU Women's Rights Project, the National Women's Law Center, the American Association of University Professors.
+Women's and civil rights groups have collaborated on amicus briefs, including Equal Rights Advocates, the ACLU Women's Rights Project, the National Women's Law Center, the American Association of University Professors.
 The case was heard by the Ninth Circuit Court of Appeals.
-The Ninth Circuit ruled in favor of Freyd's appeal on March 15, 2021, setting important precedent.
+The Ninth Circuit ruled in favor of Freyd's appeal on March 15, 2021.